SharanyaCS/Case-Study-Breast-Cancer-Classification/README.md

-# Case-Study-Breast-Cancer-Classification
+#Case-Study-Breast-Cancer-Classification

-#This case study is done using Support Vector Machine Algorithm to classify whether the tumour is benign or malignant and Cross Validation With Parameter Tuning Using Grid Search.
+#Predicting whether the tumour is benign or malignant using Support Vector Machine and Cross Validation With Parameter Tuning Using Grid Search.

-#Predicting if the cancer diagnosis is benign or malignant based on several observations/features
+#Cancer diagnosis done based on several observations/features
 30 features are used, examples:

   - radius (mean of distances from center to points on the perimeter)